bookofproofs/bookofproofs.github.io/_sources/history/20th-century/macbeath.md

 7. Gave lectures and tutorials on mathematics to students at Edinburgh.
 8. Published numerous papers on mathematics topics in respected academic journals.

 Born 30 June 1923, Glasgow, Scotland.
-Died 14 May2014, Warwick, England.
+Died 14 May 2014, Warwick, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Macbeath/)